JohnTelford/GPT/docs/References/iterative_development/overview.md

 ## Overview

-Iterative development is an approach to software development in which the process of development is broken down into smaller pieces, that is repeated over time.
+Iterative development is an approach to software development in which the process of website development is broken down into smaller pieces, that is repeated over time.
 Each cycle of development involves designing, coding, and testing pieces of the application.
 This style of development helps speed up the development process by breaking down large, complex problems into smaller tasks that can be worked on in parallel.
-It also allows developers to better identify issues that arise during development as they are encountered, rather than waiting until the end of development to find any problems.
+It also allows developers to better identify issues that arise during development as they are encountered by creating [Private Preview Website](preview.md)
+, rather than waiting until the end of development to find any problems.

 The highest cost over the life time of website projects is remediating defects.
 Content and software defects cost less when found early, as this chart shows: